12 Fantastic SEO Benefits of Blogging

 1) Increased Visibility

 When you develop a blog, you’re able to reach a wider range of search queries.
-For instance, if a person searches “How does blogging benefit SEO,” the search results are mainly going to generate blogs.
+For instance, if a person searches “Why blogs are good for seo,” the search results are mainly going to generate blogs like this one.

-Blogging works well to generate more diverse search results that your website simply isn’t able to attract.
+Blogging works well to get your website to appear in search results that your website's main pages are able to rank for.

 If you’re not blogging, you’re missing out on a whole pool of potential visitors.

-Jayson DeMers wrote an article on the impact blogging can have on a website and discussed this point similarly:
+A while ago Jayson DeMers wrote an article published in Forbes on the impact blogging can have on a website and said:

 "In terms of search engine rankings, I like to think of blogging as fishing.
 The more hooks you have in the water, the more likely you are to catch a fish.
 In the same way, as you add more content to your site, more pages from your domain become indexed in search engines.
 This improves organic search visibility and increases website traffic."